Operations During Pandemic

 Q: How can I get the paperwork I need for my Retiree Health Insurance?

-NYCERS has collaborated with the Office of Labor Relations (OLR) and other agencies not on the City’s Payroll Management System (PMS) to develop a new process.
-NYCERS will generate a daily report of the new retirees in lieu of the retirement receipt which will be sent to OLR and the agencies who are not in PMS.
-OLR will no longer require members to include a retirement receipt with their Health Benefit Enrollment Form.
+NYCERS generates a daily report of new retirees that is sent to OLR and the agencies who are not in PMS.
+OLR no longer requires members to include a retirement receipt with their Health Benefit Enrollment Form.
 If you require further information about how OLR processes health insurance enrollments, please contact OLR.